What Are The Rules Of Badminton?

 A shuttlecock is the small piece of equipment used in badminton, that players hit across the court with their racket.
-A great way to think of it is as a replacement of a tennis ball.
 There are a bunch of names in which you can refer to a shuttlecock as, and the most popular include shuttle or birdie.
 The majority of these shuttles are made from different materials to create cones out of a cork attached to feathers.
 Typically six feathers are used to make one individual shuttle.
-It’s also important to remember that these are super lightweight, so when you are playing you have to hit it harder than you would expect in order for it to go over the net.

 How big is a badminton court?

-A regulation size badminton court is always 13.4 meters long.
+A regulation size badminton court is always 13.4 m (44 ft) long.
 Depending on what type of badminton is being played at the time, either singles or doubles, the width of the court will change.
-For singles the width is 5.18 meters wide, and for doubles the width of the court is 6.1 meters in length.
+For singles the width is 5.18 m (17 ft) wide, and for doubles the width of the court is 6.1 m (20 ft).
 In addition, the width of the net will always be the same as the width of the entire badminton court, this means that it is the same width as the court lines used in doubles play.

 How many people can play badminton at one time?